Garmin 245 Review

 - Amazfit – they have some pretty impressive watches packed full of features and look good but the hardware lacks a bit on accuracy.
 The Stratos is cool, I haven’t used the Amazfit Verge.
 Both are relatively CHEAP.

 Me?
 For a running watch, I’d choose the slightly larger Vantage M and add a Polar H10 chest strap and STRYD.
 TBH I’d still use my 235 but the 245 is the safest recommendation of the lot for a ‘generic runner’.
-Hopefully, YOU are not averagely generic.

 Bugs & Stuff – Garmin 245 Review